grenaud/freeIbis/README.md

 $ make

 This should build the required binaries for freeIbis.
+Be sure you have bgzip (http://samtools.sourceforge.net/tabix.shtml ) installed and in your path as freeIbis requires this to generate bam files.
+Try typing "bgzip -h" to see if it works.

 You may now edit params.py in the current directory to change default values.
 In most cases this is not necessary, however if your /tmp folder does not have